 Neon Museum

 Many of the neon signs that once branded historic Las Vegas buildings have ended up here in the Neon Museum, also known as the Neon Boneyard.
-The museum has collected more than 200 discarded signs—including those from the Stardust, Moulin Rouge, Desert Inn, Aladdin and Flamingo—memorializing Las Vegas’ history and culture while also preserving an art form for which Las Vegas is famous.
+The museum has 250 discarded signs on display—including those from the Stardust, Moulin Rouge, Desert Inn, Aladdin, and Flamingo—memorializing Las Vegas’ history and culture while also preserving an art form for which Las Vegas is famous.

 The Neon Museum’s Neon Boneyard is only accessible via guided tours.
 These 60-minute tours take visitors through the 2-acre (0.8-hectare) campus to see more than 200 old signs, 11 of which have been resorted.
 A smaller collection of signs inside the museum itself can be viewed on a self-guided tour.
 Visitors can head to the museum solo, or visit as part of a guided tour of the city’s top museums, including the Mob Museum and Museum of Natural History.